fhnnhf/reventure_tracker/README.md

 ## Feedback

 Any and all feedback is appreciated.
-I can be reached at fhnnhf on discord or in the reventure development channel at on the official Archipelago Discord server.
+I can be reached at fhnnhf on discord or in the Reventure development channel on the official Archipelago Discord server.